Rummy-nose Tetra

 Description

-The Rummy-nose Tetra is a full-bodied elongated large tetra species.
-It has a silvery color that picks up flashy neon highlights.
-Their most distinguishing characteristics are the bright red nose, thus the name 'rummy-nose', and the striped black and white tail fin.
+The Rummy-nose Tetra is a full-bodied, elongated, large tetra species.
+This fish will generally reach about 1.75 inches (4.5 cm) in length and has a lifespan of about 5 years.
+Its silvery color picks up flashy neon highlights.
+Their most distinguishing characteristics are the bright red nose, thus the name ‘rummy-nose,’ and the striped black and white tail fin.

 Fish Keeping Difficulty